 Quizzes are fun, but what do they really tell you?
 This one reveals the dangers to which many of us subject our primary love relationships — and the denial that goes with the territory.

+This Infidelity IQ quiz created by Pat Love, the noted sex and relationship expert and co-author of Hot Monogamy and The Truth About Love.
 Take it together or separately.
 Dare to discuss.
 You will surely know whether your partner is potential cheater or not.

 Read what Pat has learned from the couples she’s seen.